alansf/apex-zombie-killer/README.md

 ## Notes
 - The transform API is stubbed to return the input with light scaffolding.
 Set `ANTHROPIC_API_KEY` and implement model wiring in `TransformService` to enable real conversions.
 - For production, secure CORS/headers and replace demo-wide open CORS.
+ - Default app used in examples: `apex-zombie-killer-6f48e437a14e`.
+Update commands if you use a different app name.